garrandall/popular-music-data/tracks/love-eyes-nancy-sinatra.md

 You know I know You know everything I do
 'Cause everything I do, you know I do it just for you Take me in your arms, make me realize
-All I'll ever need is in your.....
+All I'll ever need is in your...

 Love eyes...
 Nothing else will do
 Love eyes... yeah, they keep my loving true
-My world lies right there in your.....
+My world lies right there in your...

 Love eyes...
 Baby you sure got
 Love eyes...
 Man they turn me on a lot